 St. Mary’s Home equips pregnant and parenting teens with skills to improve the emotional, educational and economic well-being of themselves and their children;

-Women’s Learning Center provides women, many with significant educational barriers, with classroom instruction and tutoring so they can earn their high school credentials and plan for future educational and career goals.
+Learning Resource Center provides women, many with significant educational barriers, with classroom instruction and tutoring so they can earn their high school credentials and plan for future educational and career goals.

 Women@Work Plus offers women with multiple barriers to employment course curriculum, including college credit courses, and a real job where women learn and practice work readiness skills that lead to a permanent job.